Improving Your Website User ExperiencePosted by Ryan Jones on Jan 24, 2019. Reading time: 9 mins

 Photos, logos and images

 It’s always great to add a nice photo to a website.
 A picture tells a thousand words!
-But the images that come straight off your camera are massive files, and will slow your website down.
-Too many people just take the photos of their camera and upload them to the website.
+But the images that come straight off your camera are massive files and will slow your website down.
+Too many people just take photos off their camera and upload them to the website.

 You also need to select the right image format.
 JPG is great for photos, PNG great for transparent images and logos.